allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

 #rect(width: 100%, stroke: 1pt, radius: 4pt, inset: 12pt)[
   #set list(marker: check-box)
-  - Fever or severe illness. *See page X* for what to do when the patient is sick.
+  - Fever or severe illness. *See page X* for what to do when your child is sick.
   - Uncontrolled asthma.
 If you’re unsure, please inform your doctor.
   - Heavy exercise (sweating) or hot showers/baths 2 hours before and after the dose: regular play is fine.
   - Getting the dose on an empty stomach.